balder-dev/balder/doc/source/basics/balderhub.rst

 If you want to contribute to a existing BalderHub project or if you want to create a new BalderHub project, but still have some questions, feel free to `create an issue <https://github.com/balder-dev/hub.balder.dev/issues>`_ or `start a new discussion <https://github.com/balder-dev/hub.balder.dev/discussions>`_.
 Your contribution is really appreciated.

+If you want to contribute to an existing BalderHub project or create a new one but still have some questions, feel free to `create an issue <https://github.com/balder-dev/hub.balder.dev/issues>`_ or `start a new discussion <https://github.com/balder-dev/hub.balder.dev/discussions>`_.
+Any contribution is very much appreciated.